vruusmann/blog/_posts/2016-07-04-sparkml_realtime_prediction_rest_approach.md

 On one hand, the batch processing is suitable for working with true Big Data datasets.
 Apache Spark splits the task into manageable-size batches and distributes the workfload across a cluster of machines.
 Apache Spark competitors such as R or Python cannot match that, because they typically require the task to fit into the RAM of a single machine.

-On the other hand, the batch processing is characterized by high "inertia".
+On the other hand, the batch processing is characterized by high inertia.
 Apache Spark falls short in application areas where it is necessary to work with small datasets (eg. single data records) in real time.
 Essentially, there is a lower bound (instead of an upper bound) to the effective size of a task.

-This blog post is about demonstrating a workflow where Apache Spark ML pipeline models are exported in Predictive Model Markup Language (PMML) data format, and then imported into Openscoring REST web service for easy interfacing with third-party applications.
+This blog post is about demonstrating a workflow where Apache Spark ML pipeline models are converted to the Predictive Model Markup Language (PMML) representation, and then deployed using the Openscoring REST web service for easy interfacing with third-party applications.

-### Exporting Apache Spark ML pipeline models to PMML
+### Converting Apache Spark ML pipeline models to the PMML representation

 The support for PMML was [introduced](https://databricks.com/blog/2015/07/02/pmml-support-in-apache-spark-mllib.html) in Apache Spark MLlib version 1.4.0 in the form of a `org.apache.spark.mllib.pmml.PMMLExportable` trait.
 The invocation of the `PMMLExportable#toPMML()` method (or one of its overloaded variants) produces a PMML document withich contains the symbolic description of the fitted model.

 Unfortunately, this solution is not very relevant anymore.
 First, Apache Spark ML is organized around the pipeline formalization.
 A pipeline can be regarded as a directed graph of data transformations and models.
-When exporting a model, then it will be necessary to include all the preceding pipeline stages to the dump.
+When converting a model, then it will be necessary to include all the preceding pipeline stages to the dump.
 Second, Apache Spark ML comes with rich metadata.
 The `DataFrame` representation of a dataset is associated with a static schema, which can be queried for column names, data types and more.
 Finally, Apache Spark ML has replaced and/or abstracted away a great deal of Apache Spark MLlib APIs.
 Newer versions of Apache Spark ML have almost completely ceased to rely on Apache Spark MLlib classes that implement the `PMMLExportable` trait.

-The [JPMML-SparkML](https://github.com/jpmml/jpmml-sparkml) library is an independent effort to provide a fully-featured PMML exporter for Apache Spark ML pipelines.
+The [JPMML-SparkML](https://github.com/jpmml/jpmml-sparkml) library is an independent effort to provide a fully-featured PMML converter for Apache Spark ML pipelines.

 The main interaction point is the `org.jpmml.sparkml.ConverterUtil#toPMML(StructType, PipelineModel)` utility method.
 The conversion engine initializes a PMML document based on the `StructType` argument, and fills it with relevant content by iterating over all the pipeline stages of the `PipelineModel` argument.